apache/cordova-medic/README.md

 No further steps are necessary to make a slave obey a Medic master.
 However, every slave needs to be configured appropriately for its platform.
 For platform-specific details on slave configuration, see [SLAVES.md](SLAVES.md).

+# Testing

+To test a Buildbot master config, run the following command in the directory that contains is `master.cfg`:

+    buildbot checkconfig

 # Running

 To start the master, run: